 Each adult arriving in the country can bring in certain amounts of alcohol and tobacco products duty-free.

 Several of the Providenciales water sports shops carry a great selection, but due to import, customs duty and mark up, prices will be higher than you’ll typically pay in the United States or Canada.

 An inexpensive one-size-fits-all kit with mask, snorkel and fins usually isn’t the best choice.
 If possible, you’ll want to visit an actual dive shop to get proper fitting and advice.
 If your hometown area doesn’t have such a shop, the next best choice is to shop with a reputable online retailer that carries a wide selection and also accepts returns in case of poor fitting.

 Decent snorkel gear will provide years of good service if it’s rinsed in fresh water after being used in the ocean and stored in a cool dry place.

 It is possible to rent equipment on Providenciales and Grand Turk from the local dive shops, but consider that the equipment may be well-used and that the costs over a few days will be close to the original purchase price of the equipment.

 Many businesses in the Turks and Caicos still rely on cash, especially the smaller establishments.
 Bring plenty of cash with you, including small bills.

 ATMs are not as common in the Turks and Caicos as they are at other destinations.
-It’s not difficult to find one on Providenciales, but some of the other islands may only have one, two or none island-wide.
-It's not uncommon for all ATMs in the Grace Bay area to be offline at the same time.
+It’s not difficult to find one on Providenciales, but some of the other islands may only have one, two, or none island-wide.
+It’s not uncommon for all ATMs in the Grace Bay area to be offline and out-of-service at the same time.